 We will not passively collect information by electronic means.
 To access and request services through the site, you may need to provide certain Personal Information.
 We will only use this Personal Information to provide our services and information to you.

-MEMBERSHIP APPLICATIONS AND SURVEYS
+APPLICATIONS AND SURVEYS

-We may collect information when you voluntarily complete a membership application or online survey or other processes.
+We may collect information when you voluntarily complete an application or online survey or other processes.
 We collect, use or disclose this information in a manner consistent with this Policy.
-We may also collect email addresses during any membership application, survey or other processes, but you may indicate that you do not wish to receive unsolicited electronic communications from us.
+We may also collect email addresses during any application, survey or other processes, but you may indicate that you do not wish to receive unsolicited electronic communications from us.
 We comply with Canada’s Anti-Spam Legislation with respect to the sending of commercial electronic messages.

 APPOINTMENTS FOR SERVICES